Lefschetz theorems in flat cohomology and applications: Lefschetz hyperplane theorem for flat cohomology

-\begin{proof} The second bullet shows that $\ker f$ is finite etale, and so the first point implies that $\ker f = 0$.
-Thus $f$ is a closed embedding by \cite[VI\textsubscript{B}, 1.4.2]{SGA3}.
-Moreover, the first point of Lemma~\ref{lemma:torsion-is-dense} shows that the image of $f$ intersects each connected component of $H$ nontrivially.
+\begin{proof} We may and do assume that $k$ is algebraically closed.
+(2) shows that $\ker f$ is finite etale, and so (1) implies that $\ker f = 0$.
+Thus, $f$ is a closed embedding by \cite[Exp.\ VI\textsubscript{B}, Cor.\ 1.4.2]{SGA3}.
+Moreover, Lemma~\ref{lemma:torsion-is-dense}(\ref{lemma:torsion-is-dense-1}) shows that the image of $f$ intersects each connected component of $H$ nontrivially.
 If $p = 0$ then $G$ and $H$ are smooth, so $f$ is an isomorphism.
-Thus we may and do assume from now on that $p > 0$.
+Thus from now on we assume $p > 0$.